jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 - $\mu_{\text{HMP}}$ (mu) is the **average abundance** for this organism at this body site, according to the Human Microbiome Project data.
 - $\sigma_{\text{HMP}}$ (sigma) is the **standard deviation** of that abundance — how much variation is normal.
 - $z$ is the **z-score**: how many standard deviations away from normal our observation is.
 A z-score of 0 means "exactly average," +2 means "well above average," and -2 means "well below average."
 - $\Phi(z)$ (Phi of z) converts the z-score into a **percentile** on a bell curve.
-For example, a z-score of 0 gives the 50th percentile; a z-score of +2 gives roughly the 97th percentile.
+For example, a z-score of 0 gives the 50th percentile; a z-score of +2 gives the 97.5th percentile.

-The base percentile is then adjusted based on how far from normal the observation is:
+The base percentile is then adjusted based on how far from normal it is:

 | Z-score range          | Adjusted percentile               | What it means                     |
 | ---------------------- | --------------------------------- | --------------------------------- |